thousandbrainsproject/tbp.monty/rfcs/0000_guidance_on_using_llms.md

 # Motivation

 LLM code-assistants have the potential to improve the productivity of coders.
-At the same time, they can introduce non-intuitive drawbacks.
-The aim here is to describe these in more detail, and agree on what guidance we should ask of both ourselves and the community.
+More generally, there is optimism that AI tools might accelerate science.
+At the same time, their use can introduce non-intuitive drawbacks.
+The aim of this RFC is to describe these in more detail, and agree on what guidance we should ask of both ourselves and the community.

 # Guidance on the Use of AI/LLMs